jacorbal/regres/README.md

   - This project is licensed under the MIT License.
   - See the [`LICENSE`](LICENSE) file for details.
-  - Copyright 2002-2025 (c), J. A. Corbal
+  - Copyright (c) 2002-2025, J. A. Corbal

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss improvements or suggestions.
+Contributions are welcome.
+Feel free to submit a pull request or open an issue to discuss improvements or suggestions.
+Take into consideration that the development of this program is still ongoing.